 Your Right to Sue

 However, there are exceptions to this rule, such as when the injury was caused intentionally.
-An experienced personal injury lawyer can help you understand whether you still have the right to sue after accepting workers’ comp.
+An experienced Columbia personal injury lawyer can help you understand whether you still have the right to sue after accepting Workers’ Compensation.

-When to File a Personal Injury VS Workers’ Comp Claim
+When to File a Personal Injury VS Workers’ Compensation Claim

 - Your employer’s negligence has created an unsafe environment that led to your injury.